Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected Paraquat settlement payouts for a viable Paraquat lawsuit.

 - May 16, 2022: The first half of May shows record numbers of new Paraquat lawsuits being filed and added to the Paraquat MDL class action.
 Fifty-seven new Paraquat Parkinson’s disease cases were filed and transferred into the MDL during the first week of May.
 This is the highest weekly total to date.
 The second week of May saw another 35 new Paraquat lawsuits added to the MDL, making it the second-highest volume week.
 Overall, there are over 1,150 Paraquat plaintiffs in the Paraquat class action lawsuit.
 These Parkinson’s disease lawsuits have been consolidated from around the country before one federal judge in Illinois.

 - May 11, 2022: Maybe the best thing to happen in the Paraquat class action lawsuit occurred in another piece of mass tort litigation.
 Bayer has been pursuing an appeal to the U.S. Supreme Court arguing that the Roundup lawsuits are preempted by the Federal Insecticide, Fungicide, and Rodenticide Act (“FIFRA”).
 The premise of the appeal is that if the EPA is allowing these pesticides to remain on the market, the federal law preempts any state law injury or wrongful death claims.
 The Supreme Court sought the Biden administration’s position on whether it should hear the appeal.
 The Biden administration filed a brief in the case arguing that FIFRA should not be interpreted to preempt Roundup product liability claims under state law.
 The appeal was always a long shot for Bayer.
-But Bayer had been using preemption as a sword in settlement negotiation and you can bet the Paraquat defendants would do the same.
-If the Supreme Court rejects Bayer’s FIFRA preemption argument as it is now expected (why would they ask if the answer was not of consequence?), it will effectively prevent Syngenta and Chevron from making the same preemption argument in the Paraquat lawsuit.
+But Bayer had been using preemption as a sword in settlement negotiations and you can bet the Paraquat defendants would do the same.
+If the Supreme Court rejects Bayer’s FIFRA preemption argument as is now expected (why would they ask if the answer was not of consequence?), it will effectively prevent Syngenta and Chevron from making the same preemption argument in the Paraquat lawsuit.

 - May 4, 2022: The Paraquat MDL judge recently identified a group of six cases for the initial Paraquat Parkinson’s disease bellwether trials.
 So these cases are moving quickly toward the first trial in November 2022.
 The game plan is to take 16 sample Paraquat lawsuits out of the nearly 1000 Parkinson’s disease lawsuits that have been filed.
-After some limited fact discovery in these cases, Paraquat attorneys on both sides gave the MDL judge a preference list ranking the 16 in terms of which case they most wanted to try first.
+After some limited fact discovery in these cases, Paraquat attorneys on both sides gave the MDL judge a preference list, ranking the 16 in terms of which case they most wanted to try first.
 Plaintiffs’ lawyers want the best facts for victims and defense attorneys want the worst.
-Based on these rankings, the judge winnowed the list down to 6 Parquat lawsuits.
+Based on these rankings, the judge winnowed the list down to six Paraquat lawsuits.
 We still don’t know which lawsuit will go first.
-But full discovery will now be conducted in these six potential “first Parquat lawsuit” cases.
+But full discovery will now be conducted in these six potential “first Paraquat lawsuit” cases.

 - April 19, 2022: There are now 982 Paraquat lawsuits in the MDL class action.
 All allege Parkinson’s disease was caused by their Paraquat exposure.